 This systemic approach produces a logical leap in human thinking, through the discovery of another way to look at reality and to understand the human being as a system, and within a system.
 Its main characteristic is that its unit of analysis is the system and not only the individual, modifying the angle of observation of reality, moving from linear optics to a circular one and from mechanical to holistic.
 This approach explains that humans connect with other human beings, both from the similar unconscious emotional information and from the way from which we manage our own life and from where life has been managed inside our own family.

-The systemic approach explains, that it is inside the field of the family system, where all genealogical information is contained and connected, that is, the information collected from the history and past evolution of a village or a family system, is contained in a " racial memory" or a "family memory" as Freud explained or Jung's "collective unconscious" or Timothy Leary's "neurogenetic circuit."
+The systemic approach explains that it is inside the field of the family system, where all genealogical information is contained and connected.
+That is, the information collected from the history and past evolution of a village or a family system, is contained in a " racial memory" or a "family memory" as Freud explained or Jung's "collective unconscious" or Timothy Leary's "neurogenic circuit."
 The morphic or systemic resonance or the principle of this collective memory explains that each family has its own collective memory, to which all its members are connected and have access, whether they have it conscious or not.
 The transmission of information, of intergenerational "inheritance", occurs in this morphic field and is a common memory, shared by all clan members, whether or not they have lived in the same spatiotemporal coordinates.

 The systemic proposal has meant a huge theoretical, epistemic, clinical and methodological revolution, This theory holds that it is in the field of the family system, where all genealogical information is contained and connected, that is, information collected from history and past evolution, whether it is a Village, a family system, the same organization, or a group of fans.
-This is a "racial memory" or a "family memory" as Freud explained or it is Carl Jung's "collective unconscious" or Timothy Leary's "neurogenetic circuit."
+This is a "racial memory”, a “family memory” as Freud explained, or it is Carl Jung's "collective unconscious" or Timothy Leary's "neurogenic circuit."
 The morphic or systemic resonance or the principle of this collective memory explains, that each family or group, has its own collective memory, to which all its members are connected and have access, whether they are aware of it or not.
-The transmission of information occurs within this morphal field and is a common memory, shared by all members of a clan, or admirers of a singer, whether or not they have lived in the same spatiotemporal coordinates.
+The transmission of information occurs within this morphic field and is a common memory, shared by all members of a clan, or admirers of a singer, whether or not they have lived in the same spatiotemporal coordinates.
 To date the systemic model has gained global prestige and acceptance in the different academic, clinical, pedagogical and social fields, to name just a few.

-The Wöhler method, is a methodology from life and health sciences, and integrates all the scientific information and disciplines mentioned above, which allow us to understand how we are internally connected to the "lives" of our people and family systems, and how our biology "listens" to our emotions and how the body will try through this information, to adapt to the outside, issuing an attempt of solution called symptom or disease, which can be physiological or behavioral and that will be biologically consistent with the unresolved experience, either from the person or his family system, and consistent with the language of the cell, the tissue, the organ involved and the development of the disease.
+The Wöhler method, is a methodology from life and health sciences, and integrates all the scientific information and disciplines mentioned above, which allow us to understand how we are internally connected to the "lives" of our country people and family systems, and how our biology "listens" to our emotions and how the body will try through this information, to adapt to the outside, issuing an attempt of solution called symptom or disease, which can be physiological or behavioral and that will be biologically consistent with the unresolved experience, either from the person or his family system, and consistent with the language of the cell, the tissue, the organ involved and the development of the disease.
 This are the basis for understanding that symptoms and physiological diseases have an emotional and non-psychosomatic origin and at the same time, explains the way of experiencing life and how it is related to our own family system and how is it that from the transgenerational or systemic information present within us, and not necessarily conscious, lead us to approach the perfect situation, either to be in contact with it or solve it, no one begins life from scratch.

 This therapeutic method understands that the forms and patterns of behavior, as well as the experiences that the individual goes thru in his life, are attuned to invisible connections within the morphogenetic or systemic field to his groups of belonging, and groups of family and friends, and can affect both the organism and the psyche.
 The development of the way of life, is the result of both the internal organization of the organism, and the interaction of all the information contained in the morphogenetic or systemic fields, to which the individual belongs; as well as all the codified experiences within him, product of his experiences, both aerial (from birth), and in utero (during intrauterine development), as well as the transgenerational experiences of their family systems.